Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves

-Our study is not purely theoretically motivated, but aims to model the key aspects of the CDW compound Ta$_2$Se$_8$I. In line with the sliding CDW picture, Ta$_2$Se$_8$I consists of weakly coupled chains.
-It is known to undergo a CDW transition at $T_{\text{CDW}} \approx 260$ K~\cite{Maki83SSC,Fujishita84SSC,Requardt96JPCM,LEE85SSC,Tournier-Colletta13PRL,Gooth19Nature,Shi21Nphys,Hossain22arXiv}, developing a sizable gap that experiments determined to be between 100 and 500~meV, with a small ordering wave vector that amounts to $Q_y\approx 0.098\pi/c$ and $Q_x\approx 0.054\pi/a$, where $c$ and $a$ are the lattice constants~\cite{Shi21Nphys,HuangZL21PRB}.
+Our study is not purely theoretically motivated, but aims to model the key aspects of the CDW compound Ta$_2$Se$_8$I. In line with the shifted CDW picture, Ta$_2$Se$_8$I consists of TaSe$_4$ chains weakly coupled by van der Waals interactions.
+It is known to undergo a CDW transition at $T_{\text{CDW}} \approx 260$ K~\cite{Maki83SSC,Fujishita84SSC,Requardt96JPCM,LEE85SSC,Tournier-Colletta13PRL, Gooth19Nature,Shi21Nphys,Hossain22arXiv}, developing a sizable gap that experiments determined to be between 100 and 500~meV, with a small ordering wavevector that amounts to $(Q_x,Q_z)\approx (0.054\pi/a,0.098\pi/c)$, where $c$ and $a$ are lattice constants~\cite{Shi21Nphys,HuangZL21PRB}.
 Recent studies highlighted a multitude of Weyl nodes that are induced through spin-orbit coupling in the low-energy electronic structure of Ta$_2$Se$_8$I above $T_{\text{CDW}}$ and their implications for possible axion physics in the CDW phase~\cite{Gooth19Nature,Shi21Nphys}.
-However, experimental evidence for a three-dimensional topological (axionic) nature of the CDW state is lacking~\cite{HuangZL21PRB}.
-Here, we advocate a much simpler model of a sliding CDW phase for Ta$_2$Se$_8$I, for which spin-orbit coupling is unimportant.
+However, experimental evidence for a 3D topological (axionic) nature of the CDW state is lacking~\cite{HuangZL21PRB}.
+Here, we advocate a much simpler model of a shifted CDW phase for Ta$_2$Se$_8$I, for which spin-orbit coupling is unimportant.
 Our theory makes the experimentally testable prediction of boundary states at certain surfaces or step edges of this material.